 “Chania town is a really nice city with many small streets”

-In our opinion Chania city may be nice to stay in on a spring or autumn holiday, but perhaps not so suitable during the summer period, as there are MANY people in Chania city.
-In the town you just have to spend time and absorb the many impressions – and they are enough.
-Most tourists flock around the harbor promenade with the many cafes and taverns, but we think it is far nicer in the underlying little streets.
-Finally, do not miss the narrow street Skrydolof, which is the “pedestrian street” This was where the tents were held in the old days, and nowadays there is an almost endless selection of leather goods in the many shops.
-And there is definitely the opportunity to do a good deal.
-Finally, do not miss the huge market every Saturday morning in the area behind the marina.
-It’s really impressive, and when you go along the many vegetable merchants, the intoxicating smell makes you think about becoming a vegetarian (-:
+Finally, do not miss the narrow street Skrydolof which is the “leather street” It was here that the tanners lived in the old days, and nowadays there is an almost endless selection of leather goods in the many shops.
+And there is definitely an opportunity to make a really good trade.
+However, not everything is local crafts, but “made in china” At last you must not miss the huge market that is every Saturday morning in the area behind the marina.
+It’s really impressive, and when you walk up the many vegetable shops, the intoxicating scent makes you consider becoming a vegetarian (-:

 “Finally, do not miss the huge market every Saturday morning”